 THEWHATWORKS are creating a dynamic, motivated team of visionaries to help propel the company forward in its life as a multi-cultural theatre company based in London’s East End.

 I’d met Kushan a few times socially and didn’t realise until he called me up asking me to record a few tracks for his album that he was a rapper.
 I was about to go on holiday for a week and he needed the tracks recoded before he left for Canada a few weeks after that.
 We would record two days after I got back from my trip.
 I had a deadline, and deadlines are good for me.
 What I also had were titles to the tracks, which was also a great help as I tend to be lazy about finding material.
-It’s not that I don’t care about things enough to write about them, it’s just that I’m usually a bit lazy to root through material or to find a unique angle on what it is I want to write about.

 The first time I met Humayoun Shadhu I was struck by the beauty of the man, inner and outer.
 It was at a festival and he was constantly surrounded by people so I had no conversation with him but I sat near him for almost a whole day.
 People came to pay their respects to him, gave him fruit, incense and the like, touched his feet, spent some time listening to the songs being sung, and went on their way.